Spatial Operations Scripting

 By contrast, feature set names are just identifiers, that is, a letter followed by some number of letters or numbers.
 For example, MySet and MaineTownships84 are both valid set names, while 123MySet or My-Set are not.
 As with layer names, set names are case-independent.

-In the script language descriptions, the terms feature collection (or just collection) is used to refer to either a Global Mapper Layer or a scripting language feature set, as in many cases, either a layer or set can be used in the same context.
+In the script language descriptions, the term "feature collection" (or just "collection") is used to refer to either a Global Mapper Layer or a scripting language feature set, as in many cases, either a layer or set can be used in the same context.

 When describing spatial analysis tools used in scripting, the tools use one or more feature collections.
 The first collection is generally referred to as the input or first collection, and the second, if present, is usually referred to as the overlay or second collection.